 In-house vs. moving to the cloud: Data centre learning guide

-This article is part of the February 2012 issue of How to build an internal, private cloud
+This article is part of the IT in Europe issue of February 2012

 IT pros that recognise cloud computing benefits want to build one behind closed doors.
 But a private cloud requires automation, self-service provisioning and management planning.

 Moving IT to the cloud can have certain advantages such as scalability and flexibility, but in-house data centres score on security aspects.